Man kills 3 daughters, 1 other, himself at California church - NewsBreak

 Man kills 3 daughters, 1 other, himself at California church

-SACRAMENTO, Calif. — (AP) — A man shot and killed his three daughters, their chaperone and himself during a supervised visit with the girls Monday at a church in Sacramento, California, authorities said.
+A man shot and killed his three daughters, their chaperone and himself during a supervised visit with the girls Monday at a church in Sacramento , California , authorities said.

 Deputies responding to reports of gunfire around 5 p.m. found five people dead, including the shooter, at the church in the Arden-Arcade neighborhood, said Sgt.
 Rod Grassmann with the Sacramento County Sheriff’s Office.